greenfox-velox/velox-syllabus/week-05/3-exceptions/README.md

 Basics (mandatory):

-Prints usage
+ - Prints usage
-A todo item has (at least) a completed state and a description Add new items
+ - A todo task has (at least) a completed state and a description
+ - Add new tasks
-Complete items
+ - Complete tasks
-Remove items
+ - Remove tasks
-List items
+ - List tasks

+Advanced (optional):
+ - Refactor the application to align with the proposed architecture
+ - Write unittests for any unit it feels possible

 ### Stories
+Please cr eate a trello board for yourself and add these stories.
+The trello board should consist 4 columns:
+ - Todo
+ - Doing
+ - Review
+ - Done

+You should not have 2 or more stories in Doing and Review If you have a story in Review show it to one of the mentors to push it to done.

 #### Usage
  - Given the terminal opened in the project directory
- - When the application is runned by executing `python todo.py`
+ - When the application is ran by executing `python todo.py`
  - Then it should print the usage information:
 ```
 Python Todo application
 =======================

 Command line arguments:
- -l   Lists all the items
+ -l   Lists all the tasks
- -a   Adds a new item
+ -a   Adds a new task
- -r   Removes an item
+ -r   Removes an task
- -c   Completes an item
+ -c   Completes an task
 ```

 ##### Help